plumed-tutorials/plumed-tutorials/masterclass.md

 ### List of Classes

 Information about the two series of PLUMED Masterclass can be found in the table below.
 In 2024, these lectures were converted into PLUMED Tutorials, which can be accessed by clicking on the corresponding series.
 All 21 classes are also available on [YouTube](https://www.youtube.com/@plumedorg1402).
-As of OctobeOctoberr 2024, they have been viewed 48492 times.
+As of October 2024, they have been viewed 48492 times.

 | Series | Dates | Classes | Organ<br>izers | Lectu<br>rers | Description |
 | :---------: | :---------: | :----------: | :----------: | :---------: | ----------- |